alexmiller63/heather-answers/hebrish.md

 - **bat mitzvah**

-And still others have entered colloquial American English largely through Yiddish, a Germanic language historically written in the Hebrew alphabet and containing a substantial Hebrew and Aramaic component.
+English has also absorbed many words through Yiddish, a Germanic language historically written in the Hebrew alphabet and containing an important Hebrew and Aramaic component.

 The boundary between Hebrew and English, therefore, is not new.
 English speakers have been crossing it for centuries.

 ### Hebrish and Heblish

-When modern speakers mix Hebrew and English, two playful names appear: **Hebrish** and **Heblish**.
+When modern speakers mix Hebrew and English, the terms **Hebrish** and **Heblish** have both been used.

-Neither term belongs exclusively to this project, and neither was invented for *The Illuminated Bible*.
-Both have been used independently by speakers to describe mixtures of Hebrew and English.
+Neither term originated with *The Illuminated Bible*.
+They belong to the broader history of Hebrew-English language contact and have been used independently of this project.

-That matters.

-When we use **Hebrish**, we are participating in an already recognizable linguistic naming tradition—the same productive pattern that gives us *Spanglish*.
-The name itself tells the reader what has happened: **Hebrew + English**.

-There is no single linguistic authority that can decree whether *Hebrish* or *Heblish* is the uniquely correct name.
-Such names arise organically.
-Different communities and individual speakers may prefer different forms, and their meanings may overlap.

-For *The Illuminated Bible*, **Hebrish** is particularly useful because it describes something slightly more specific than ordinary borrowing.
+Like *Spanglish*, such names are informal rather than descriptions of a single, precisely bounded linguistic system.
+They may refer to different mixtures of Hebrew and English, including borrowing, code-switching, hybrid expressions, or English speech containing a substantial Hebrew vocabulary.

+There is no need for *The Illuminated Bible* to invent another name for what happens when its readers begin incorporating some Hebrew into their understanding and discussion of the biblical text.
+Existing linguistic terminology already gives us the vocabulary we need.

-### What We Mean by Habrish
+### What Happens in *The Illuminated Bible*

-In *The Illuminated Bible*, **Habrish** is our deliberately playful spelling for the linguistic space created when Hebrew is allowed to remain visibly and audibly Hebrew while functioning inside an English reading experience.

 The English sentence remains English.